Supported Gateway Use Cases

 Guidelines

-Here are some of the guidelines to follow when you create an FTDv that is managed by Cloud-delivered Firewall Management Center:
+Use these guidelines when you create an FTDv that is managed by Cloud-Delivered Firewall Management Center:

 -

-When you create and apply a gateway to your FTDv environment, note that Multicloud Defense automatically creates a subnet and a corresponding security group for the secondary interface, which is required.
+When you create a Service VPC and apply a gateway to your FTDv environment, Multicloud Defense automatically creates a subnet and a corresponding security group for the secondary interface.

 -

-Avoid deploying the maximum number of FTDv gateways allowed by the Cloud-delivered Firewall Management Center tier within a tenant.
+Based on your needs, deploy an ideal number of FTDv gateways in the Cloud-Delivered Firewall Management Center tier within a tenant, for optimal efficiency.
 During upgrades, additional capacity is temporarily required to bring up new instances before the older instances can be decommissioned.

 -

-Alternatively you can use Azure CLI to log in to FTDv using "admin" username and the password provided during gateway deployment.
+Alternatively, you can use Azure Serial Console to log in to FTDv using the "admin" username and the password provided to you during gateway deployment.

 -

-In AWS, for East-West traffic inspection, the security zone to be used in Access Policy is "VNI" zone.
-This is U-turn traffic, hence the source and the destination security zone will be the same.
+In AWS, for East–West traffic inspection, in the Access Control policy, use "VNI" for both the source security zone and destination security zone.
+Because this is U-turn traffic, the source and destination security zones are the same.

 -

-In Azure, for East-West traffic inspection, the security zone to be used in Access Policy is "Inside" zone.
-This is U-turn traffic, hence the source and the destination security zone will be the same.
+In Azure, for East-West traffic inspection, in the Access Control policy configure the "Inside" zone as the source security zone and destination security zone.
+Because this is U-turn traffic, the source and the destination security zone are the same.

-In Azure, for egress traffic, the source security zone will be "Inside" zone and the destination will be "Outside" security zone.
+In Azure, for egress traffic, in the Access Control policy configure the "Inside" zone as the source security zone and the "Outside" zone as the destination security zone.

 Limitations

-Read through the following general limitations that apply when you create an FTDv gateway that is managed by Cloud-delivered Firewall Management Center:
+Review these limitations when you create an FTDv gateway that is managed by Cloud-Delivered Firewall Management Center.

 -